 Who Is It (1993)

-Now, of all the videos Jackson made for Dangerous, from John Landis’s wild Black or White to John Singleton’s Egyptian fantasy Remember the Time to the smoking hot New Jack courtship of In the Closet, why this one, the last, to spotlight?
+Now, of all the videos Jackson made for Dangerous, from John Landis’s wild Black or White to John Singleton’s Egyptian fantasy Remember the Time to the smoking hot New Jack courtship of In the Closet, why this one, one of the last, to spotlight?

 Simple.
 It’s the lone time Michael Jackson ever teamed up with David Fincher.
 And it was a match made in heaven.

 Shot in glorious CinemaScope, the narrative spun is like a tragedian version of one of the Bad album leftovers, “Streetwalker.”
 Mike’s in love with a call girl, a chameleon of a woman who uses various identities for various clients.
 Jackson discovers one of her name cards, mistaking it for the name of another lover.
 The song expresses his feelings of frustration and paranoia, while the visuals show her slipping in and out of identities.

 I wish I knew who the cinematographer was on this, because Fincher pulls together a short of tremendous gloss and Gothicism in a way I had not expected from him.
 The whole short feels haunted by specters of doomed relationships, which might explain the faces that emerge from surfaces every now and then.
 Slick, modern production design, the soft-focus style, and the ghostly aura of the song itself pull together to conjure up this intoxicating atmosphere.
 There is no other way to describe Who Is It than breathtaking, and it easily stands alongside MJ’s more beloved videos.